Shardae Hasan, M.Ed.

-Epoch Tribe is a Black woman-owned and operated production company that honors and illuminates the stories of Black people and other groups that have been traditionally marginalized.
+Epoch Tribe is a Black woman-owned and operated production & consulting company that honors and illuminates the stories of Black people.
 Founded by North Carolina sisters, Hannah and Shardae Hasan, Epoch Tribe produces live on-stage original productions that share real stories of real people and real communities.
-Their work is rooted in home, sisterhood, Blackness, faith, freedom, and community.
+Their work is rooted in home, legacy, sisterhood, Blackness, faith, freedom, and community.

 In 2021, Epoch Tribe was the founding organization that led the efforts for a groundbreaking week of arts, culture, and community-based organizations to celebrate Black women in Charlotte, Queen Charlotte Week.
 This included presenting Epoch Tribes’ widely celebrated and acclaimed production, I Am Queen: Charlotte, which–to date- has been performed for thousands in Charlotte’s most notable theaters.

-Since 2018, Epoch Tribe has produced an array of shows that highlight the true experiences of the people and places that call historically Black communities home.
-This includes the award-winning storytelling series, Muddy Turtle Talks and the emotionally packed show; This Land Is My Land.
+Since 2008, Epoch Tribe has produced an array of shows that highlight the true experiences of the people and places that call historically Black communities home.
+This work includes the award-winning storytelling series, Muddy Turtle Talks and This Land Is My Land.
 In addition to these shows, Epoch Tribe has been commissioned to develop and present storytelling productions virtually and in cities throughout the United States.

 Shardae and Hannah both give their heart, soul, and unique talents to their productions.
-Shardae shines as a Creative Director; managing set design, costuming, and many other aspects of the creative vision; including graphic design for marketing and promotions.
+Shardae shines as a Creative Director managing set design, costuming, and other aspects of the creative vision for on-stage work.
+Offstage, that work includes business management and graphic design for marketing and promotions.
 Hannah shines as the primary contact with the people and communities whose stories are highlighted.
 She interviews them, develops the stories, and writes them to be performed on stage.
 She uses her unique talent of storytelling through spoken word poetry and public speaking to promote and share the vision of Epoch Tribe with the community.